jules2689/trudeau/docs/2020-04-17/pre_news.md

 There is sort of a double whammy when it comes to the oil patch right now.
 Not just because of COVID-19 and decreased demand for oil, much decreased demand, but also this price war that emerged between Russia and Saudi Arabia that kind of got resold last week, but didn't really end up buoying oil prices.
 They're at all-time lows.
 a barrel of canadian oil was selling for less than $5.
-The idea was -- or the question raised to the government is going to be is there specific help for the sector?and what might that help look like?there's been two specific asks for it.
+The idea was -- or the question raised to the government is going to be is there specific help for the sector? and what might that help look like? there's been two specific asks for it.
 The first is orphan wells.
 These are sites that the company ended up going broke and didn't clean up.
 It's estimated the cleanup of those sites could cost billions of dollars, upwards of $8 billion, one assessment put out there.
 The Alberta government has announced that some money would be directed to it.
 There is the expectation that the federal government will chip in on that endeavour.
 I don't know to what degree.